 Casket:

 Those who decide to go the burial route when planning a funeral will need to pay for a casket.
 A very basic metal casket costs approximately $2,000.
-Most funeral homes offer lots of extras that aren’t necessary and inflate the price considerably.
-Make sure that you understand what your casket options are before deciding on anything in particular.
+Most funeral homes offer lots of extras that aren't necessary and inflate the price considerably.
+Make sure you understand your casket options before deciding on anything in particular.

 Flowers: